Does car insurance cover lost or stolen keys?

 Should I file an insurance claim for stolen car keys?

 Filing a claim for key replacement is often not worth the time involved and deductible payment, but it may depend on your deductible amount and the cost to replace your key.
-Old-style mechanical keys don't cost much to replace as long as you have a spare to copy.
+Old-style mechanical keys don't cost much to replace if you have a spare to copy.
 In that case, even if you're able to make a claim, it may be easier and no more expensive to pay out of pocket.
 Key fobs cost more than mechanical keys but are still inexpensive enough that the key fob replacement cost may not exceed your car insurance deductible.

 There might be an exception if you have a high-tech smart key.
 Laser-cut, programmable smart keys can cost several hundred dollars or more to replace and program.
 It's possible that your key replacement could cost more than a low car insurance deductible.
 Even in this case, though, you should weigh the monetary savings against the time you'll spend getting the claim approved and processed, as well as the possible effects on your car insurance premium for making a claim.

 If you have roadside assistance coverage, your insurer can send a locksmith to get you into your car.
 Depending on the type of key you have, the locksmith may be able to make a copy for you.
 In that case, your insurance would pay to dispatch the locksmith.
 However, you'll need to pay for the cost of the new key.

-How to replace lost or stolen car keys
+How to replace stolen car keys

-Smart keys: If you have an electronic key, it's probably not possible (or reliable) to use aftermarket parts or services to replace it.
+If you have an electronic key, it's probably not possible (or reliable) to use aftermarket parts or services to replace it.
 The re-keying process typically requires the car to be present, so you may have to have your car towed to the dealer for them to provide you with a new electronic key.

-Mechanical keys: If your car is older and still uses a simple mechanical key, you can have a new key cut at most hardware stores for just a few dollars (assuming you have a spare to bring with you).
+If your car is older and still uses a simple mechanical key, you can have a new key cut at most hardware stores for just a few dollars (assuming you have a spare to bring with you).
 However, this type of key is less common today, as most manufacturers have moved to electronic key fobs with varying levels of technology.